Create Extracts on the Web

 Extract an Embedded Data Source in Web Authoring

-To create an extract in web authoring:
+Complete the following steps to create an extract in web authoring.

-2. In the top-right corner, change the connection type from Live to Extract.
+- In the top-right corner, change the connection type from Live to Extract.

-3. Click Create Extract.
+- Select Create Extract.
 You will see the Creating Extract dialog box.

 Extract creation might take a long time and you can close your authoring session while the extract is being created.
-To ensure your extract creation is not lost, in the dialog box, click Notify Me When Complete to specify a location for the extracted workbook to be saved.
+To ensure your extract creation isn't lost, in the dialog box, choose Notify Me When Complete to specify a location for the extracted workbook to be saved.
 If your extract succeeds, your workbook will be saved to the specified location and you will be notified that you can continue your web authoring session.
-If your extract creation fails, you will be notified that the extract could not be created and you can restore your unsaved changes by reopening the original workbook in web authoring.

 Define your Extract Settings

-• Decide how the extract data should be stored
+Decide how the extract data should be stored

 You can choose to have Tableau store the data in your extract using one of two structures (schemas): logical tables (denormalised schema) or physical tables (normalised schema).
 For more information about logical and physical tables, see The Tableau Data Model.
+The option you choose depends on what you need.

-• Logical Tables
+Logical Tables

-Stores data using one extract table for each logical table in the data source.
+Logical tables store data using one extract table for each logical table in the data source.
 Physical tables that define a logical table are merged and stored with that logical table.
 For example, if a data source was made of a single logical table, the data would be stored in a single table.
-If a data source was made of three logical tables (each containing multiple physical tables), the extract data would be stored in three tables – one for each logical table.

 Select Logical Tables when you want to limit the amount of data in your extract with additional extract properties like extract filters, aggregation, Top N or other features that require denormalised data.
 Also use when your data uses pass-through functions (RAWSQL).
 This is the default structure Tableau uses to store extract data.
-If you use this option when your extract contains joins, the joins are applied when the extract is created.

-• Physical Tables
+Physical Tables

-Stores data using one extract table for each physical table in the data source.
+Physical tables store data using one extract table for each physical table in the data source.

 Select Physical Tables if your extract is comprised of tables combined with one or more equality joins and meets the conditions for using the Physical Tables option listed below.
 If you use this option, joins are performed at query time.

 This option can potentially improve performance and help reduce the size of the extract file.
 For more information about how Tableau recommends you use the Physical Tables option, see Tips for using the Physical Tables option in the Tableau Desktop help.
-In some cases, you can also use this option as a workaround for row-level security.
-For more information about row-level security using Tableau, see Restrict Access at the Data Row Level in the Tableau Desktop help.

 Conditions for using the Physical Tables option